BestTimesToVisit.com Logo

 Walking

-San José's city center is relatively compact and walkable, especially for exploring the historic districts and parks.
-Walking allows you to discover hidden gems and experience the city's atmosphere at your own pace.
+San José's city center is relatively compact and walkable, especially if you're exploring the historic districts.
+It's a great way to soak in the atmosphere and discover hidden gems.

 Similar Destinations